 Being Proactive to Protect Against Macular Degeneration

-It’s estimated that more than 1.8 million Americans over the age of 40 have symptoms of age-related macular degeneration, often called AMD.
-But, many people don’t know what this disease is and how macular degeneration affects vision.
+Did you know that more than 1.8 million Americans over the age of 40 have symptoms of age-related macular degeneration?
+This disease is more commonly referred to by its abbreviation, AMD.
+Even though this condition is so common, many people don’t know what this disease is and how macular degeneration affects vision.
+Knowledge is power, so keep reading to find out how you can be proactive to protect against AMD.

-The macula is the part of the retina that the light-sensitive cells of the eye are located.
+As you may have assumed, AMD primarily impacts the macula.
+The macula is the part of the retina where the light-sensitive cells of the eye are located.
+In short, the macula is the region of maximum visual acuity.
+We use this part of the eye for reading, driving, watching television, and fine work.
 Macular degeneration occurs when these light-sensitive cells are damaged or cease working.
-We use this part of the eye for reading, driving, watching television, and fine work.
-In short, this is the region of maximum visual acuity.
-Some half-million new cases of AMD are diagnosed each year.
+Unfortunately, almost 500,000 new cases of this condition are diagnosed every year.

 There are two main reasons that macular degeneration affects vision.
 The first is due to the irreversible death of photoreceptors.
 The second is the invasion of leaky, unwanted blood vessels in the retina.
-Vision loss usually occurs gradually and typically affects both eyes at different rates.
+With AMD, vision loss usually occurs gradually and typically affects both eyes at different rates.
+This is why it is so important to have regular eye exams.

 So, how do you know if you have AMD?

 There are a couple of common signs that you are developing AMD.
-Notice if straight lines look wavy or if you notice shadowy areas or dark spots in your central vision.
-These are signs you may be experiencing early signs of the disease.
-At advanced stages, even seeing the face of a loved one becomes impossible.
+If straight lines look wavy or if you notice shadowy areas or dark spots in your central vision, you may be developing AMD.
+At advanced stages, even seeing the face of a loved one becomes difficult to see.

 Seeing Is Believing